23 Good Work Habit Examples to Build a Successful Career

 6. Be sure to take longer breaks after completing every four Pomodoros to prevent you from getting burnt out.

-To get started with this work habit, here are our recommended pomodoro apps and times, and be sure to watch this detailed video about the pomodoro technique:
+To get started with this work habit, here are our recommended Pomodoro apps and times, and be sure to watch this detailed video about the Pomodoro technique:

 8. Batch Similar Routine Tasks